engineering-collaboration/book/docs/book/anatomy-of-a-software-company/team-interactions.md

 ---
-title: Team interactions
+title: Team Interactions
 description: Large-scale organizations rely on a multitude of autonomous teams solving their respective domain problems in an efficient manner.
 ---

-# Team interactions
+# Team Interactions

 Conway's law is not solely defined by the architecture of our teams; it also covers how these subsystems communicate with each other.
 We use people who are skilled in technical API design to help build boundaries between teams within an organization.